 The inverted pendulum is a classical non-linear control problem.
 The dynamics of an inverted pendulum forms the basis of many phenomena, such as walking, aircraft roll control and planar robot arm control.
 The inverted pendulum has been used as a platform for testing the efficacy of various types of controllers.
 However, the controller design for an inverted pendulum is difficult because of the multi-variability and inherent instability.

-This project also looked into the introduction of dynamic changes during the balancing to test the adaptivity of NeuraBASE.
-The results obtained showed that a single NeuraBASE was able to adaptively balance even with the introduction of dynamic changes.
+The results obtained showed that a single NeuraBASE was able to adaptively balance even with the introduction of dynamic changes to the system.

 Inverted pendulum system adaptive learning.